arqtrad/archlit/article.md

 traditionalism and ethnographic portrayals of national character construed throughout the second half of the nineteenth century.
-The traditionalist movement's claim to authority thus rests on a double reach for the past: on the one hand, it places itself within a respectable apparatus of literary and historical criticism; on the other hand, such methods enable architectural theory to posit (if not quite demonstrate) the actuality and unity of the national traditions it seeks to reestablish.
+The traditionalist movement's claim to authority thus rests on a double reach for the past: first, it requires "traditional architecture" to pre-exist its turn-of-the-century reconstruction in Portugal and Brazil, exhibiting stability through space and time; to prove this claim, it reaches for a respectable apparatus of literary and historical criticism, crafted throughout the nineteenth century.

 Architectural Theory as Literary Genre
 ======================================